Gene Wiley

-Gene Wiley (born November 12, 1937) is an American former National Basketball Association (NBA) player for the Los Angeles Lakers.
+Gene Wiley (November 12, 1937 – June 21, 2026) was an American National Basketball Association (NBA) player for the Los Angeles Lakers.
 He attended Carver High School in Amarillo, Texas and Wichita State University.
 He was drafted in 1962 with the eighth pick in the second round by the Los Angeles Lakers.

 Playing career

 Wiley played for the Denver-Chicago Truckers of the AAU National Industrial Basketball League in 1961–62.

-Wiley played four seasons in the NBA, with the Lakers.
+He played four seasons in the NBA, with the Lakers.
 He averaged 4.2 points per game and 7.2 rebounds per game.
-In 1967, Wiley returned to professional basketball to play in the ABA.
+In 1967, Wiley returned to professional basketball to play in the American Basketball Association (ABA).
 In one ABA season, he played for the Oakland Oaks and the Dallas Chaparrals.
 His ABA statistics were 2.0 points per game and 2.2 rebounds per game.

+Death

+Wiley died in El Dorado, Kansas on June 21, 2026, at the age of 88.